This post may contain affiliate links. Please read our disclosure policy.

 Since I do quite a lot of baking and have little self control when it comes to cookies, I cut the recipe in half and made just one dozen of these dark chocolate espresso cookies.
 These beauties are definitely going into my “best recipes” file.

-How Many Calories and WW Points in these Cookies?
+How Many Calories and WW Points in these Chewy Chocolate Cookies with Espresso?

-According to my calculations, each chocolate cookie has 157 calories and:
+According to my calculations, each chocolate cookie has 157 calories.

 8 SmartPoints (Green plan)